Sanguinaria: Traditional medicine

 Bloodroot was used historically by Native Americans for curative properties as an emetic, respiratory aid, and other treatments.

+Dietary supplement and warnings

 Bloodroot extracts have also been promoted by some dietary supplement companies as a treatment or cure for cancer, but the U.S. Food and Drug Administration listed some of these products among its "187 Fake Cancer 'Cures' Consumers Should Avoid".
 Oral use of products containing bloodroot are strongly associated with the development of oral leukoplakia, which is a premalignant lesion that may develop into oral cancer, although one review disputed this finding.
 Viadent, a dental product containing bloodroot, was withdrawn from the North American market due to concerns about its potential to cause cancer.

 Commercial uses

 Commercial uses of sanguinarine and bloodroot extract include dental hygiene products.
 Some animal food additives sold and distributed in Europe contain sanguinarine and chelerythrine.

 Plant dye

 Bloodroot is a red natural dye used by Native American artists, especially among southeastern rivercane basketmakers.
 A break in the surface of the plant, especially the roots, reveals a reddish sap which can be used as a dye.